elastic/apm/specs/agents/handling-huge-traces/tracing-spans-compress.md

 ### Span buffering

-Non-compression-eligible spans may be reported immediately after they have ended.
-When a compression-eligible span ends, it does not immediately get reported.
+When a span ends, if it is not compression-eligible or if its parent has already ended, it may be reported immediately.
+Otherwise, it does not immediately get reported.
 Instead, the span is buffered within its parent.
 A span/transaction can buffer at most one child span.